HiGraph: A Large-Scale Hierarchical Graph Dataset for Malware Analysis: Dataset Documentation

-\section{License}
+The dataset is publicly available on Hugging Face under \texttt{hzcheney/Hi-Graph}, with a version-controlled release plan tied to GitHub tags.
+The interactive explorer at \url{https://higraph.org} provides curated CFG/FCG samples and per-family statistics for fast browsing without downloading the full 6\,GB corpus.
+We commit to long-term maintenance: VirusTotal labels are periodically re-queried as antivirus consensus matures for recent years, and updated releases are versioned to ensure reproducibility of all reported numbers.

+\subsection{License}

-The dataset and code are released under the Creative Commons Attribution-NonCommercial-ShareAlike 4.0 International License (CC BY-NC-SA 4.0).
-This license allows others to remix, adapt, and build upon our work non-commercially, as long as they credit us and license their new creations under identical terms.
+The dataset and code are released under the Creative Commons Attribution-NonCommercial-ShareAlike 4.0 International License (CC-BY-NC-SA 4.0, SPDX identifier \texttt{CC-BY-NC-SA-4.0}).
+This license allows remixing, adapting, and building upon our work for non-commercial purposes with appropriate credit and ShareAlike terms.